Public-Resesearch-Foundation/Social-Competition-Platform/Readme.md

-# 🏆 Social Influencer Platform & Lifestyle Competition
+# 🏆 Social influencer platform & lifestyle competition

 Rebuilding from the foundation of the social influencer platform branch (2022), this project evolves into a modern competition system and lifestyle platform.
 A digital ecosystem where influencers and creators can host, join, and promote healthy lifestyle challenges and services.